pikvm/pikvm/pages/arduino_hid.md

 ...
 ```

-Next, you need to connect the Arduino pins to the female PS/2 port of your motherboard.
+Next, you need to connect Arduino pins to the female PS/2 port of your motherboard.
 Choose the purple port.
 If your motherboard only have one port, it's probably universal and can be used either for the keyboard or for the mouse.
 Most likely, it is painted in two colors: green and purple.
 You can use it either.

 Follow this diagram:
 | Female PS/2 port (front view) | Pinout |
 |-------------------------------|--------|
 | <img src="/img/ps2_kbd.png" alt="drawing" width="200"/> | Arduino pin 7 <-> PS/2 CLOCK<br>Arduino pin 5 <-> PS/2 DATA<br>Arduino GND pin <-> PS/2 GND |

-**Connect VIN pin of Arduino to any Raspberry's 5v pin for PS/2 only device.
+**Connect VIN pin of Arduino to [any Raspberry's 5v pin](https://pinout.xyz/pinout/5v_power) for PS/2 only device.
 But you don't need to connect the Arduino VIN pin if you connected USB (Arduino will get power through it).**